lgs1920/studio/README.md

-# visurando3d
+# ViewTrack3D

 ## Goal of the project

-This project aims to be a free 3D visualization application for KML, KMZ, GPX files with a video creation tool for social networks.
+This project aims to be a free 3D visualization application for KML, KMZ, GPX, GeoJSON files with a video creation tool for social networks.
 The application could be used to track cycling, biking, hiking or running routes.

 Maybe , later I will add subscription to have a personnal account to save tracks and video.